Droplets I: Pressure-Dominated Sub-0.1 pc Coherent Structures in L1688 and B18: Discussion

 In this work, we examine the physical properties of two closely related populations of structures: the droplets and the dense cores (among which many were found to be coherent cores).
 In the analyses presented above, we essentially use the two terms, the droplets and the dense cores, to indicate structures identified in this work and those examined by \citet{Goodman_1993}, respectively.
 Although the two populations indeed have different physical properties, we are not satisfied with this rather arbitrary use of terminology.
 Thus, we provide a more physical set of definitions for different groups of structures discussed in this paper below.

-We define the droplets to be the \emph{gravitationally unbound and pressure confined coherent structures}, wherein the coherent structures include any structures that have subsonic velocity dispersions and show transitions to coherence.
-In comparison, a coherent core is a gravitationally bound coherent structure, and a dense core is a centrally concentrated density feature with a velocity dispersion approaching a transonic or subsonic value (not necessarily showing a transition to coherent at its boundary).
-Just like a coherent core may correspond to the densest region of a dense core, a droplet may be the inner most region of a larger density structure.
+We define \textit{droplets} to be \emph{gravitationally unbound and pressure confined coherent structures}, wherein the \textit{coherent structures} include any structures that have subsonic velocity dispersions and show transitions to coherence.
+In comparison, a \textit{coherent core} is a gravitationally bound coherent structure, and a \textit{dense core} is a centrally concentrated density feature with a velocity dispersion approaching a transonic or subsonic value (not necessarily showing a transition to coherence).
+Just like a coherent core may correspond to the densest region of a dense core, a droplet may be the innermost region of a larger structure.
 The definitions are summarized in Table \ref{table:definition}.

-Due to the lack of observations needed to determine whether the cores examined by \citet{Goodman_1993} show any signs of a transition to coherence, we simplify the set of criteria and recategorize the structures identified in this work and those examined by \citet{Goodman_1993} into two categories: 1) the ``droplets'': structures not virially bound by self-gravity and with subsonic velocity dispersions, and 2) the ``dense cores'': structures virially bound by self-gravity and with subsonic velocity dispersions.
-In the discussions below, we retain the quotation marks around these terms to differentiate them from the terms used throughout the analyses above.
+Due to the lack of observations needed to determine whether the cores examined by \citet{Goodman_1993} show any signs of a transition to coherence, we simplify the criteria and recategorize the structures identified in this work and those examined by \citet{Goodman_1993} into two categories: 1) ``droplets'': structures not virially bound by self-gravity and with subsonic velocity dispersions, and 2) ``dense cores'': structures virially bound by self-gravity and with subsonic velocity dispersions.
+In the discussion below, we retain the quotation marks around these terms to differentiate them from the terms used throughout the analyses above.